-Keep in mind that dogs have no concept of guilt, regret, or the ability to worry about their actions.
-They simply “do”, and face the consequences.
+Remember that dogs have no concept of guilt, regret, or the ability to worry about their actions.
+They “do” and face the consequences.
 Some dogs have less impulse control than others.

 The point is that the punishment must match the crime.
 If it’s a slight offense, the punishment should be slight.
 But, it’s a key point to catch it early and often.
 Catch the offense every single time and apply the punishment.